libra/website/docs/life-of-a-transaction.md

 ### Storage README

-For implementation details, repository structure, and APIs of the storage crate refer to the [Storage README](crates/storage.md).
+For implementation details, repository structure, and APIs of the storage crate, refer to the [Storage README](crates/storage.md).

 ## Reference